resema/fork-my-brain/techstack/flutter/FutureProvider.md

       create: (_) => Person(name: 'Yohan', age: 25),

 			// The future provider provides a String value,
-      // rather than the entire claass of Home
+      // rather than the entire class of Home
       child: FutureProvider<String>(
         create: (context) => Home().fetchAddress,
         // this will be displayed in the meantime